How Long Do I Have To File A Personal Injury Case in Nebraska

 If you were injured due to someone else’s negligence and think that you have a personal injury claim, you absolutely have a right to file a claim – but you have to do so within the statute of limitations for it to be effective.
-Nebraska has a state law which sets extremely strict time limits on filing a personal injury lawsuit in court.
+Nebraska has a state law that sets extremely strict time limits on filing a personal injury lawsuit in court.

 What is the Statute of Limitations?